 Selling on Amazon Marketplace: Is It Worth It?

-Amazon makes up about half of all eCommerce sales and 5% of all retail sales in the U.S.
+Amazon makes up about half of all e-commerce sales and 5% of all retail sales in the U.S., according to eMarketer.

-Third-party sellers make up 68% of those sales, totaling over $175 billion.
+Third-party sellers make up 68% of those sales, totaling more than $175 billion.

 That’s big money.
 Selling on Amazon as a business model has become increasingly viable, exposing your products to millions.